The effect of predation on the dynamics of Chronic Wasting Disease in deer: Introduction

 Recently, agent-based models, statistical models, and machine learning approaches have been used to examine CWD transmission in deer populations.
 An agent-based model has been used to examine the spread of CWD in deer populations and possible management strategies to limit CWD \cite{thompson_2024}.
 A recent long-term statistical analysis used movement data collected from 596 deer to examine how seasonal behaviors, habitat selection, and home range size influence CWD transition in southwest Wisconsin \cite{Gilbertson_2025}.
-Machine learning approaches have also been applied to the spread of CWD in deer \cite{ahmed2024predicting}.
+Machine learning approaches have also been applied to predicting CWD incidence at the county level \cite{ahmed2024predicting}.
+While machine learning approaches are often useful for accurate forecasting and prediction, they typically do not shed light on the underlying mechanisms that underpin the system and its dynamics, i.e., what drives CWD outbreaks and how such outbreaks may be controlled.
+Here, we attempt to study the control question using a simple, interpretable \textit{mechanistic} model.